-Carl Edwards survived rain delays that lasted five hours and won the wild NASCAR Sprint Cup Series race at Bristol Motor Speedway on Sunday.
+Carl Edwards survived rain delays that lasted five hours and a wild race to win the NASCAR Sprint Cup Series race at Bristol Motor Speedway on Sunday.

 Edwards guaranteed himself a spot in the Chase for the Sprint Cup with the win, as winning races in the main way to make the Chase this year.
-NASCAR executive vice president of race operations Steve O’Donnell tweeted Sunday that the caution with two laps to go was caused by a track malfunction.
-However, ESPN notes that NASCAR vice president of competition Robin Pemberton said that the caution was caused by the flagman accidentally activating the caution lights.
+NASCAR executive vice president of race operations Steve O’Donnell tweeted on Sunday that the caution with two laps to go was caused by a track malfunction.
+However ESPN notes that NASCAR vice president of competition Robin Pemberton said that the caution was caused by the flagman accidently activating the caution lights.

 Keselowski is the points leader by 10 points over Dale Earnhardt Jr. after four races.
-NASCAR heads to Fontana, Calif., Sunday for the fifth race of the year.
+NASCAR head to Fontana, California on Sunday for the fifth race of the year.